csci104/docker/README.md

 The way we've set up Docker allows you to access all the files inside the directory you mounted to the container within the Linux environment from `/work`.
 Changes you make will be immediately reflected in and outside of the virtual machine.
-We **strongly recommend** that you edit your code outside of the container and then compile and debug it inside the shell.
+We **strongly recommend that you edit your code outside of the container and then compile and debug it inside the shell**.

-Generally, we also recommend that you `start` the container once and leave it running in the background so that you can open a shell (using `./manage shell` or `.\manage shell`) whenever needed.
+Generally, **we also recommend that you `start` the container once and leave it running in the background** so that you can open a shell (using `./manage shell` or `.\manage shell`) whenever needed.
 While not in use it will incur minimal resource usage.

 For example, say you run through the setup and mount the directory `/Users/me/Documents/cs104/`.